How to Build a Bot That’s Truly Powerful?

 Since the arrival of social media, Hachette had their first opportunity to establish a link with the public.
 The company needed to invent a way to communicate directly with readers other than through Community Managers who do not have enough time or training to handle this level of public relations.

 We built a chatbot to provide a new customer experience in the Hachette universe.
-We analysed historical customer conversations to understand their needs and used these insights to build a solid chatbot conversation scenario.
-The Hachette chatbot was also set up with useful functionalities like book recommendations, geo-localisation to find bookstores, and news pushes.
+We analyzed historical customer conversations to understand their needs and used these insights to build a solid chatbot conversation scenario.
+The Hachette chatbot was also set up with useful functionalities like book recommendations, geo-localization to find bookstores, and news pushes.

 The chatbot has handled more than 2000 conversations, answering almost every single question from Messenger users.
 The Community Manager can easily take over the conversation at any time.

 Build your own chatbot with the Clustaar Platform

 Chatbots have applications beyond just answering customer questions.
 See our blog post about the 10 Best Customer Support Chatbots to learn more.
 If you are curious about how a chatbot can automate and scale your customer relationships, build a new channel for your company and reach a new audience, check out Clustaar platform.